Catglobe/Catglobe.ScriptDeployer/README.md

 # Catglobe.ScriptDeployer
-Easily handle development and deployment of sites that needs to run CgScripts on a catglobe site
+Easily handle development and deployment of sites that needs to run CgScripts on a Catglobe site

 This helper library makes it trivial to run and maintain 3 seperate branches of a site:
 * Development